cntm-dev/connectome-main/README.md

 ## Create cntm wallet file

-## create cntmology wallet
+## Create cntmology wallet
-cntm supports multiple encryption methods for generating accounts, but can set a default in config.json such as SHA256withECDSA,
+cntm supports multiple encryption methods for generating accounts, but can set a default in config.json such as SHA256withECDSA.

 Create wallet cmd：
 ```shell